VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

   broadcast them to multiple outputs.
   This should be fixable by making a routing policy return a `List` of output where to put packets.
+  Problem is that broadcasting is a bit weird for correctness?

 ## Correctness